 opening statements, direct examination, cross-examination, and

 Next, each group will learn and practice advocacy skills under the guidance of a different faculty member.
 Participants will take part in individual exercises, with accompanying group discussions and critique, designed to focus on particular advocacy skills.
 These exercises may be video recorded, copies of which will be available to each participant.

-Finally, the skill building and practice will culminate in participants conducting, as lead counsel, a live mock jury trial typically presided over by an experienced federal or state court judge.
+Finally, the skill building and practice will culminate in participants conducting, as lead counsel, a live mock trial typically presided over by an experienced federal or state court judge.
 At the conclusion of the mock trial, the judge will discuss and critique the trial with the participants.

 Attendees will have the evenings to prepare for their presentations the following day.
 Training will end on Tuesday, and a conference on the final trials will be held that afternoon.
 Wednesday morning is devoted to final trial preparation.
-Each attendee will then have a mock jury trial Wednesday afternoon or Thursday morning, and serve as a witness for other trials on his or her non-trial day.
+Each attendee will then have a mock trial Wednesday afternoon or Thursday morning, and serve as a witness for other trials on his or her non-trial day.
 The course adjourns at the conclusion of the final trial.